-In 1816 Simon SABRAN, ancestor to the Tezenas family who are the present owners of the Château, buys the domain.
-At the time it was 1030 hectares ; 75 hectares of vineyard, 2000 olive trees, 2000 mulberry trees, 600 fig trees and fruit trees.
-The house was modest, a fort home style annexed by a farm courtyard.
-Part of the production fed the Bregançon Fort and its soldiers.
-A few years after the death of Simon in 1835, his wife and 8 children decided to sell the property.
+It was in 1816 that Simon SABRAN, the grandfather of the TEZENAS family who currently own the Château, bought the estate.
+At the time, it covered 1030 hectares, including 75 hectares of vines, 2000 olive trees, 2000 mulberry trees, 600 fig trees and fruit trees.
+The dwelling is modest, a style of fortified house adjoining a farmyard.
+Part of the production fed the Fort de Brégançon and its soldiers.
+A few years after Simon's death in 1835, his wife and 8 children decided to sell the property.

-Then fate played a hand.
-Hermann SABRAN, grandson of Simon, a lawyer in Lyon, was the financial counselor to Mr.CHAPPON in Marseille.
-He travelled many times to that city and had the opportunity to meet Hélène CHAPPON, daughter of the shipowner.
+As luck would have it, Hermann SABRAN, Simon's grandson and a lawyer at the court in Lyon, looked after Mr CHAPPON's interests in Marseille.
+He made many trips to this city and had the opportunity to meet Hélène CHAPPON, daughter of the shipowner.
 He married her in 1869, in Bormes-les-Mimosas.
 Hermann and Hélène inherited Brégançon in 1880.
 Thus the estate came back into the SABRAN family.

-In 1874, Hermann and Hélène, had a daughter named Renée.
-She died of bone tuberculoses at the age of 8.
-That same year Hermann took over the presidency of the administration council of the Civil Hospices of Lyon.
-In memory of his daughter, he wished to build a childrens’ hospital for those that were hospitalised at the Charité in Lyon.
+In 1874, Hermann and Hélène had a daughter, Renée, who died at the age of 8 from bone tuberculosis.
+That same year Hermann became president of the board of directors of the Hospices Civiles de Lyon.
+In memory of his daughter, he wished to build a hospital centre to take in the unfortunate children hospitalised at the Charité hospital in Lyon.

-Hermann SABRAN died in 1914, leaving no heirs.
-He bequeathed his property to his nephew, Francis SABRAN who married Marguerite Gérard.
-Her parents were the owners of Château Léoube.
-Francis, in turn, gave Bregançon to his only daughter Marguerite SABRAN who married Georges TEZENAS.
+Without descendants, Hermann SABRAN died in 1914.
+He bequeathed his property to his nephew, Francis SABRAN, who married Marguerite GERARD, whose parents owned Château Léoube.
+Francis in turn gave Brégançon to his only daughter Marguerite SABRAN who married Georges TEZENAS.

-Today, Olivier TEZENAS, eighth generation since Simon SABRAN, continues putting in all his passion for the vineyards, his love for the terroir and his know-how into creating authentic wines that combine elegance and refinement.
+Today, Olivier TEZENAS, the eighth generation since Simon SABRAN, puts his passion for the vine, his love of the terroir and his know-how into creating authentic wines that combine elegance and refinement.
 He continues to develop this exceptional site by building a new cellar in 2012.

-The drive of these determined men and women, enabled a commision of experts, in 1947, to select 23 domains to be put under the guardianship of the INAO.
-They were chosen after a rigorous study of their land, of their know-how and of their reknown.
+In 1947, under the impetus of these determined men and women, a commission of experts selected 23 estates under the supervision of the INAO, based on a rigorous study of their terroir, their know-how and their reputation.

-The club of Crus Classés is created, in 1990, with the goal of improving the quality of the wines and continuing their
+In 1990, the Club des Crus Classés was created with the aim of improving the quality of the wines and perpetuating tradition and know-how.